azimuttapp/azimutt/libs/aml/docs/properties.md

 - `notes`, to define default notes for the entity
 - `tags`, to define default tags for the entity
 - `deprecated`, will be added to tags in Azimutt but can be better defined here
+- `hidden`, will be added to tags in Azimutt but can be better defined here

 An example with all the properties: